SAP/luigi/docs/general-settings.md

      }
   }
 ```
 * **customAlertHandler** is a function which will be called if it is defined.
-With this function the Luigi alerts will be disabled and you can implement own alerts.
-This function gets `settings` and `openFromClient` as parameter.
+With this function, Luigi alerts will be disabled and you can implement your own alerts.
+This function gets `settings` and `openFromClient` as parameters.

 ### Third-party cookies support check